Production of double heavy quarkonium at super $Z$ factory: Introduction

 The production of heavy quarkonium is a multiscale problem for probing the quantum chromodynamics (QCD) theory.
 The heavy quarkonium is a bound state consisting of a heavy quark and a heavy antiquark, i.e. the $Q\bar{Q}^\prime$ ($Q,~Q^\prime = c$ or $b$ quarks) bounding systems.
 The production of the heavy quarkonium has three different momentum scales: the heavy quark mass $\sim m_Q$, the momentum of the heavy quark or antiquark in the quarkonium rest frame $\sim m_Q v$, and the kinetic energy of the heavy quark or antiquark $\sim m_Q v^2$.
-Here, $v$ is the relative velocity between the constituent quark and antiquark in the quarkonium rest frame.
-The typical values are $v^2=0.3$ for $c\bar{c}$ quarkonium, $v^2=0.2$ for $c\bar{b}$ (or $b\bar{c}$) system and $v^2=0.1$ for $b\bar{b}$ quarkonium.
-Because $m_Q \gg m_Q v \gg m_Q v^2$, the creation of the constituent heavy quark and antiquark can be calculated perturbatively, while the hadronization of $Q\bar{Q}^\prime$ pair to a physical color-singlet quarkonium is nonperturbative.
-So the production of heavy quarkonium has been a hot topic on exploring QCD at both the perturbative and nonperturbative energy regions, which provides rich physics on strong interation.
+Here, $v$ is the relative velocity between the constituent heavy quark and antiquark in the quarkonium rest frame.
+The typical values are $v^2=0.1$ for $b\bar{b}$ quarkonium, and $v^2=0.3$ for $c\bar{c}$ quarkonium.
+Because of $m_Q \gg m_Q v \gg m_Q v^2$, the creation of the constituent $Q\bar{Q}^\prime$ pair can be calculated perturbatively, while the hadronization of $Q\bar{Q}^\prime$ pair to a physical color-singlet quarkonium is nonperturbative.
+So the production of heavy quarkonium has been a hot topic on exploring the QCD at both the perturbative and nonperturbative energy regions, which provides rich physics on strong interation.
 For more information on the current status of heavy quarkonium, please refer to some reviews \cite{Brambilla:2010cs,Andronic:2015wma,Chung:2018lyq,Chen:2021tmf,Chapon:2020heu}.